COSSAS/SOARCA/docs/content/en/docs/core-components/log.md

 ## Changing log level

-To change logging for your SOARCA instance you can use use the following environment variables
+To change logging for your SOARCA instance you can use the following environment variables

 |variable |content |description